Mcashchain Hits 24 Hour Trading Volume of $0.15 (MCASH)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Mcashchain’s genesis date was June 26th, 2019.
+Mcashchain’s launch date was June 26th, 2019.
 Mcashchain’s total supply is 986,303,858 tokens and its circulating supply is 649,521,937 tokens.
-The official message board for Mcashchain is medium.com/mcashchain.
-Mcashchain’s official website is www.mcash.network.
 Mcashchain’s official Twitter account is @mcashchain and its Facebook page is accessible here.
+The official website for Mcashchain is www.mcash.network.
+Mcashchain’s official message board is medium.com/mcashchain.

 Buying and Selling Mcashchain

 It is usually not presently possible to purchase alternative cryptocurrencies such as Mcashchain directly using US dollars.
-Investors seeking to acquire Mcashchain should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Mcashchain using one of the aforementioned exchanges.
+Investors seeking to trade Mcashchain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Mcashchain using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “MCASHUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );